In 2016, Julia won another Emmy Award for Outstanding Lead Actress in a Comedy Series playing Selina Meyer on Veep.

-Julia won the 2006 Emmy Award for Outstanding Lead Actress in a Comedy Series for her starring role in The New Adventures of The Old Christine.
+In 2006, Julia won another Emmy Award for Outstanding Lead Actress in a Comedy Series playing Christine Campbell on The New Adventures of The Old Christine.
 She was nominated a further four time for this series - in 2007, 2008, 2009 and 2010.

 Julia was nominated for Best Actress in a Comedy Series in 2006 for her sitcom The New Adventures of Old Christine.